Pepojmc/lab-vue-tweets/README.md

 ## Getting Started

-1. We will use [Font Awesome](https://fontawesome.com/v5.15/icons?d=gallery&p=1) for the icons in our app.
+We will use [Font Awesome](https://fontawesome.com/v5.15/icons?d=gallery&p=1) for the icons in our app.

+Option 1.
+NOT RECOMMENDED but easier.
+Add a CDN.
 Add the following stylesheet in the `head` of the `index.html` page:

    ```html
        <link